U.S. Charges Alleged Chinese Government Spy With Stealing U.S. Trade Secrets

 Senior U.S. national security officials, including Director of National Intelligence Dan Coats, have repeatedly warned that China is aggressively trying to acquire — largely illegally — new and emerging technologies in everything from agriculture to artificial intelligence to try to surpass the United States as the world's preeminent power.

-Last week, Vice President Pence accused the Chinese of trying to orchestrate "the wholesale theft of American technology," and top law enforcement officials picked up that theme on Wednesday.
+Last week, Vice President Pence accused the Chinese of trying to orchestrate "the wholesale theft of American technology."

 "This case is not an isolated incident," Assistant Attorney General for National Security John Demers said of Xu's alleged actions.
 "It is part of an overall economic policy of developing China at American expense.
 We cannot tolerate a nation's stealing our firepower and the fruits of our brainpower."